jobayer977/javascript-interview-questions/README.md

  ### 1.9 What are PWAs used for?
- ## What are PWAs used for?

 Progressive Web Apps (PWAs) are web apps that use service workers, manifests, and other web-platform features in combination with progressive enhancement to give users an experience on par with native apps.

  ### 1.10 What are raw strings?
- ## What are raw strings?

 It's used to get the raw string form of template literals without processing to escape sequences (e.g. \n).

 ```javascript
 var str = `Hello world \n Jon Snow`;